 We think afternoon tea at the Whitby Hotel is a wonderful way to enjoy a slice of traditional British fare with friends in the heart of Midtown Manhattan.
 So if you’re looking for a spot to enjoy afternoon tea in New York, we highly recommend you stop in at the Whitby Hotel.

-We hope this review featuring afternoon tea at the Whitby Hotel helps you decide if this is something you want to do during your NYC trip!
+We hope this review of our afternoon tea at the Whitby Hotel helps you decide if this is something you want to do during your NYC trip!

 Happy Sipping,